Late 1970s Stephen Burrows Hand Beaded Asymmetrical Hem Jersey Dress

 Waist: 16-18" flat across from side seam to side seam

 Hips: 19-24" flat across from side seam to side seam

 Length: 56" from top of shoulder to longest point of hem, 38" to the shortest

-Modern Sizing Equivalent: SML-LRG
+Modern Sizing Equivalent: SML-MED

 This garment has been professionally cleaned, pressed and is odor free.
 Thoroughly checked over before shipping, it will be ready to wear upon arrival.